All Forum Categories

 Good tenants are the exception, not the norm.
 Good tenants are the result of:

-How do you determine the right tenant pool that will support your financial goals?
-Your investment team will include a property manager in addition to an investment Realtor.
-They are your first stop.
+How do you select a good tenant pool?
+Your investment team is your first stop.
 In addition, I would interview multiple property managers.
-I believe that the best tenant pool to target will be obvious once you go through the interviewing process.
+I believe that the best tenant pool will be obvious once you go through the interviewing process.

 Summary